Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 A good carrier system that supports the tank and bowl should be able to withstand a maximum weight of up to 880lbs or 400kg.
 And they can last as long as the floor-mounted models if you don’t abuse it.

 If you are still concerned about its reliability, please know that over 90% of toilets in Switzerland are wall hung.
 The key is to get a proven carrier system like the Geberit from Switzerland.
 And once you tried it, you won’t want to go back to a floor-mount crapper ever again.

 Here’s a TOTO wall hung toilet review which features the Geberit in-wall carrier system.

-Besides saving you some serious bathroom real estate, you will love the clean line appearance.
+Despite the weight limitation, more and more homes are getting on with wall-hung toilets.
+Besides saving you some precious bathroom real estate, you will love the clean line appearance and barrier-free access.
 And no more dragging yourself when it comes to toilet cleaning.
 It’s a breeze now.

 The toilet is the dirtiest place in any homes or commercial properties.
-If not well taken care of it can quickly become a breeding ground for harmful bacteria and germs.
+If not well taken care of, it can quickly become a breeding ground for harmful bacteria and germs.

 Touchless toilets can help eliminate the possibility of spreading diseases by contact.

 Raise the level of hygiene in your home with a touchless flushing toilet.
 It won’t cost you much compared to a normal trip-lever or push-button flushing system.